Poems

 do leave the store together: we check out

-at the same time, two registers apart,
+time, two registers apart,

 then head for the door, the moment coming